W A R ADIKYRIE

 had hoped, 100% Foundation.

 I was sunk- this one had ticked all my boxes!
-I quickly emailed my friend Suzanne Edmonds, who is on the Forever Morgans board
+I sent in

 I spread the word about the mare on Facebook and my Morgan Colors Yahoo email group.
-Donations came pouring in for her, many from friends
+Donations came pouring in for her from friends

 who knew how much I hoped to adopt her, and to whom I am extremely grateful for